 - An obvious forward head carriage

 There are many health problems associated with forward head posture.
-Some more common problems can include the following:
+Some more common problems may include the following:

 - Addition of up to 13kgs of abnormal load on the cervical spine due to forward head position (see image above)